HeyMehedi/astra-sites/README.md

 7. Free Images by Pixabay right inside the WordPress media popup.

 ## Changelog ##

+v3.0.0
+- New: All new user interface to make it easier to select and customize the templates when you are building your website.
+- New: Amazing search to find the template suitable for your needs.
+- New: Ability to try the logo, colors and typography before importing.
+- New: Improved stability.
+We have improved our importer, which already was very stable.
+Now after this release, imports will rarely fail.
+- New: Brizy starter templates are deprecated in this release, you will still be able to import Brizy starter templates after you enable option in <code>Settings -> General -> Starter Templates</code>

 v2.7.5 - 27-October-2021
 - Fix: Elementor blocks not being imported due to missing required plugins.